timholy/SnoopCompile.jl/docs/src/snoopi.md

 If you're starting a project to try to reduce latency in your package, broadly speaking there are two paths you can take:

-1. you can use SnoopCompile, perhaps together with [SnoopCompileBot](https://github.com/aminya/CompileBot.jl), to automatically generate lists of precompile directives that may reduce latency;
+1. you can use SnoopCompile, perhaps together with [CompileBot](https://github.com/aminya/CompileBot.jl), to automatically generate lists of precompile directives that may reduce latency;
 2. you can use SnoopCompile primarily as an analysis tool, and then intervene manually to reduce latency.

 Beginners often leap at option 1, but experience shows there are good reasons to consider option 2.
 To avoid introducing too much complexity early on, we'll defer this discussion to the end of this page, but readers who are serious about reducing latency should be sure to read [Understanding precompilation and its limitations](@ref).

+!!! note
+    Because invalidations can prevent effective precompilation, developers analyzing their packages with `@snoopi` are encouraged to use Julia versions (1.6 and higher) that have a lower risk of invalidations in Base and the standard library.

 ## [Precompile scripts](@id pcscripts)